 - You’re not on an expressway or 400-series highway

-Under these strict conditions, you’ll complete the first two learning levels (G1 and G2) with your driving instructor and take two road tests, which you can schedule here.
+Under these strict conditions, you’ll complete the first two learning levels (G1 and G2) with your driving instructor and take two road tests.

-If you pass both tests within five years of starting the process, you’ll be given your full G license, which is the standard driver’s licence in Ontario.
+If you pass both tests within five years of starting the process, you’ll be given your full G licence, which is the standard driver’s licence in Ontario.

 Subscribe & get more from Onlia

 If you’re licensed to drive in Ontario but you’re over 80 years old…You’ll have to get re-certified every two years.
 A package will be sent out to you on your 80th birthday with a renewal form and instructions.
 If you’re approaching 80, you can review the entire process here.

 If you need a driving instructor…Most provincially accredited driving schools will split their instruction between in-class learning and in-car training.
 Both elements of the curriculum are required to complete the two exams you need to be granted your G Licence in Ontario.

 If you’re a new driver or a young driver, you should strongly consider choosing a driving instructor from the list of MTO-approved beginner driver education courses, as it can lower your car insurance premium – an added benefit, since yours will automatically be higher because of your inexperience behind the wheel.
 And given the 11 percent rise in car insurance costs across Ontario over the past year, every little bit of savings will help.

 An MTO-approved driver education course will include at least 20 hours of in-class education, 10 hours of in-car training and 10 hours of flex time, which could include extra in-car practice, driver simulations or online learning.

 The average price of a driver’s education course in Ontario is around $850, and will cover you through to getting your G Licence in Ontario.
 A look at 15 randomly selected driver education courses across the province showed the most expensive course to be around $1,500, and the least expensive to be around $500.